Ankr-network/ankr-docs/docs/learn/tutorials/create-voting-system/how-to-create-a-voting-system.md

 So far, so good!
 We are ready to write our Smart Contract that will handle voting.

-## Write the Voting Smart Contract
+## Write the voting smart contract

 When we ran the migration, we learned that writing to the blockchain has some costs.
 With that in mind, deploying a smart contract full of bugs could result in unplanned investment from our side — not only the time and energy needed to fix bugs, but actual fees too.
 To reduce the risk of bugs, we would want to write several tests for the smart contract, though this tutorial won't cover that topic.
 Testing itself could fill several standalone tutorials.